-Kingdom Of The Wicked by Kerri Maniscalco is about twin witches, Vittoria and Emilia, who work for their family in their Sicilian restaurant.
-One night, Vittoria does not make it to the dinner service, so Emelia decides to look for her.
+One night, Vittoria does not attend the dinner service, so Emelia decides to look for her.
 She finds her under the church wrapped in a shroud, missing her heart, unable to let her anger go at her sister’s killer.
-Emilia decides that she will do whatever it takes to bring that killer to justice.
+Emilia decides to do whatever it takes to bring that killer to justice.
 Even if she has to use Dark Magic to deal with her search, she discovers that her sister attempted to summon a demon.
-So Amelia decides to follow her down that dark path.

-Wrath is one of the seven princes of hell, and he is also one of the demons that Victoria and Emilia have been warned about their entire lives.
-When Emilia summons him, she binds them together irrevocably, and that’s when things get a little bit spicy.
+Emilia decides to follow her down that dark path.
+Wrath is one of the seven princes of hell and one of the demons Victoria and Emilia have been warned about their entire lives.
+When Emilia summons him, she binds them together irrevocably, and things get slightly spicy.

-5 Books Like Kingdom Of The Wicked (Paranormal Mystery)
+10 Books Like Kingdom Of The Wicked (Paranormal Mystery)

 Her family encourages her to let go of that anger because they know it will destroy her.
 But Emilia refuses, and that’s what pushes this story forward.
 I did love how Emilia turned into this morally ambiguous character, whereas at the beginning, she was pure, always using good magic.
-Now I will review 5 books similar to Kingdom Of The Wicked.
-Let’s go!

 1. These Violent Delights

-It is a tale of Romeo and Juliet, set in 1926 in Shanghai during a gang war.
+These Violent Delights is a tale of Romeo and Juliet, set in 1926 in Shanghai during a gang war.
 Our Romeo in this book is from a Russian mafia called White Flowers, and Juliet is a girl who is part of a notorious Shanghai gang called the Scarlet Gang.
 She is the princess of the heiress of this gang.

 This book picks up about four years after Romeo and Juliet fell out as they came together and became friends.
 Then they became lovers.
 Juliet goes away to America.
 When she comes back, something is happening here in Shanghai.
 There are rumors of a monster going around.
 This madness is making people kill themselves.
-Also, it does all fall to Romeo and Juliet to figure out what’s happening to save the city.
+Also, it all falls to Romeo and Juliet to figure out what’s happening to save the city.

 Author: Chloe Gong